-Dr. Lewis has a Ph.D. degree in microbial ecology, works as a research microbiologist for the U.S. EPA Ecosystems Research Division, and is an adjunct scientist at the University of Georgia.

-DISCLAIMER: These comments represent Dr. Lewis' personal views, not official policies of the U.S. EPA.

-This article is part of a joint study by the Lexington Institute and the Institute for Policy Innovation, "Out of Control: Ten Case Studies in Regulatory Abuse."
+David L. Lewis, who has a doctorate in microbial ecology, works as a research microbiologist for the U.S. EPA Ecosystems Research Division, and is an adjunct scientist at the University of Georgia.
+The views here are his own, not official policies of the EPA.
+This article represents part of a joint study by the Lexington Institute and the Institute for Policy Innovation, "Out of Control.
+Ten Case Studies in Regulatory Abuse."